Matabeleland: Zimbabwe

-Gukurahundi Genocide 1983-87
+Gukurahundi Massacre 1983-87

-Gukurahundi was a series of massacres of Northern Ndebele people (formerly known as Matabele) carried out by the Zimbabwe National Army from early 1983 to late 1987.
+Gukurahundi was a series of alleged massacres of people inhabiting areas largely populated by Northern Ndebele people (formerly known as Matabele).
+They are said to have been carried out by some military elements mainly alleged to be a now disbanded fifth brigade, a paramilitary force that was trained in North Korea, from early 1983 to late 1987.
 The International Association of Genocide Scholars estimates that more than 20,000 people were killed and have classified the massacres as a genocide.
 The government has repeatedly destroyed local plaques commemorating the massacres.

-By early 1984, the army disrupted food supplies in Matabeleland and much of the Ndebele population suffered food shortages.
+By early 1984, these military elements are alleged to have disrupted food supplies in the Matabeleland regions where some inhabitants in the affected areas suffered food shortages.
 Robert Mugabe and Joshua Nkomo finally reconciled their political differences by late 1987.
 The roots of discord remained, however, and in some ways increased as Mugabe's rule became increasingly autocratic into the 21st century.

 In the early 1990s, a Land Acquisition Act was passed, calling for the Mugabe government to purchase mostly white-owned commercial farming land for redistribution to native Africans.
-Matabeleland has rich central plains, watered by tributaries of the Zambezi and Limpopo rivers, allowing it to sustain cattle and consistently produce large amounts of cotton and maize.
+Greater Matabeleland has rich central plains, watered by tributaries of the Zambezi and Limpopo rivers, allowing it to sustain cattle and consistently produce large amounts of cotton and maize.
 But land grabbing, squatting, and repossessions of large commercial farms under Mugabe's program resulted in a 90% loss in productivity in large-scale farming, ever higher unemployment, and hyperinflation.